PouceHeure/ros_detection_legs/README.md

 ![graph_prediction](.doc/graph/prediction_ros.png)

-Like the training, data need to be clear processed.
+Like the training, data need to be tranformed.
 So before prediction clusters are created, directly in the subscriber callback function.

 ![graph_prediction](.doc/graph/prediction.png)